 Course descriptions and program timetable

 Stories have captured human imaginations throughout recorded history.
 From Babylonia to the Bible to Breaking Bad and beyond, it is always story, above all else, that wields the power to reach people across the world, and even across millennia.
 There’s no question that film, television and digital media are today’s predominant forms of storytelling.
-However, whether students want to create influencer content for You Tube and Instagram, direct fictional narratives, or capture the true experience of a live event, it is important to first understand the fundamental principles of story itself.
+However, whether students want to create influencer content for You Tube and Instagram, direct fictional narratives, or capture the true experience of a live event, it is important to first understand the fundamental principles of story itself

-In Factual Entertainment students will be introduced to one of the entertainment industry’s strongest markets.
+In Factual Entertainment students will be introduced to one of television broadcasts strongest markets.
 Students will be introduced to the concepts and theories behind this form of genre.
 The students focus on developing and pitching an original Factual Entertainment concept.
 Students will be guided through the process of creating the story, episode structure, casting the central personalities, how to budget the production and packaging for the overall proposal.
 The central project in this course will be the production of a “sizzle reel” to present to producers and broadcasters.

 Branded Content introduces students to the art of telling short stories through commercial brands.
 Students will learn about the effectiveness of branded content versus traditional advertising; marketing techniques employed by creative artists using content as a tool; the different genres of branded content; learn the ins and outs of sharable content and the human psychology behind “viral videos;” and the differences between content creation for different digital mediums.